SQream/sqream_docs/connecting_to_sqream/client_platforms/sap_businessobjects.rst

 .. _sap_businessobjects:

 *************************
-Connecting to SQream Using SAP Business Objects
+Connecting to SQream Using SAP BusinessObjects
 *************************
 One or more of the following connection methods can be used to connect SQream using the **SAP BusinessObjects** platform: